cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 (defn apply-from-underlying-lisp [procedure arguments] (apply procedure arguments))
 ```

-How this apply that is built into Clojure works, is outside of the scope of this post.
+How this apply that is built into Clojure works, is outside of the scope of this post (to be honest I don't know).

 The application of a primitive procedure is defined as follows: